edamla/mediterraneanagency/_books/2021-09-01-alis-prayer-rug.md

 the ‘three things he loved most’ in the world.
 He described it as the ‘light of his eyes’ or the ‘pillar of religion.’
 In another saying, he referred to it as the ‘ascension of believers.’
-Like the journey expe- rienced during the Ascension, it is a ‘Burak’ that transports one beyond horizons, even to the heav- ens...
+Like the journey experienced during the Ascension, it is a ‘Burak’ that transports one beyond horizons, even to the heavens...
 With the book in your hands, Cüneyd Suavi offers you ‘views of paradise’ from that wonderful journey.
 To all children and to everyone whose heart remains in ‘childlike purity’...